deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

      --upstream=http://127.0.0.1:9100 --kubeconfig=/config --logtostderr=true --v=10
    ```

-6. Check, that port `8443` is accessible from the remote server's external address.
+6. Check that port `8443` is accessible at the remote server's external address.

 7. Create `Service` and `Endpoint`, specifying the external address of the *remote server* as `<server_ip_address>`: